 You'll experience a full day tour in Turpan, including a morning visit to the Gaochang Ruins- the ancient remnants of a 2,000 year old city.
 Afterwards, you'll have lunch with a local Uyghur family in the scenic Tuyuk valley.
 After lunch you'll visit the Bezeklik Thousand Buddha Caves- a beautiful labyrinth of ancient art, and the Flaming Mountain- named for the bright red, orange and yellow rock that causes a flame-like effect across the desert sky.

-In the morning you'll visit the Ancient City of Jiaohe- the ruins of a 2,000 year old fort and a key point along the China Silk Road.
-You'll also tour the Karez underground irrigation system- An important source of life to all of Turpan, this system of caves, reservoirs, canals and wells is an impressive 5,000 km (3100 miles) in total length; and Emin Minaret- an impressive structure, this tower looms at 44 meters (144 feet) tall and is the largest minaret in all of China.
+In the morning you'll visit the Ancient City of Jiaohe- the ruins of a 2,000-year-old fort and a key point along the China Silk Road.
+You'll also tour the Karez underground irrigation system- An important source of life to all of Turpan, this system of caves, reservoirs, canals, and wells is an impressive 5,000 km (3100 miles) in total length; and Emin Minaret- an impressive structure, this tower looms at 44 meters (144 feet) tall and is the largest minaret in all of China.
 After lunch you'll head to Urumqi, the world's most inland city, about a 2.5-3 hour drive through the countryside.
-There you'll be able to rest and refresh on your own and you may take a walk at the Xinjiang Grand Bazaar, where you'll find everything from entertainment to local fare and unique goods from different cultures in and around the region.
+There you may take a walk at the Xinjiang Grand Bazaar, where you'll find everything from entertainment to local fare and unique goods from different cultures in and around the region.

 You'll take a day trip to Heavenly Lake, where you can relax and reenergize over the pristine waters.
 Then you'll visit the Xinjiang Museum; with over 50,000 pieces, this astonishing collection will give you rare insight into this fascinating culture.